sonia211/pythia8240_HNL/README.md

 # Updated version of Pythia8: Heavy Neutral Lepton's polarized decay

 This is a modified version of Pythia8.240.
 It incorporates the production of a new type of particle (ID: 9900015), that can be produced.
 The xml file can be further fulfilled by different production channels.
 The decay channels of the HNL are let to be defined for the user.
-The main production and decay channels, as well as their decay width formulas, can be found in [arXiv:].
-The implementation in a cxx environment can be found for example in [https://github.com/f-thiele/cHNLdecay].
-A branch from sonia211, adding other features such as production channels from B hadrons, is currently WIP.
+The main production and decay channels, as well as their decay width formulas, can be found in [https://arxiv.org/abs/1805.08567].
+The implementation in a cxx environment, further customed by us for this project, can be found on [https://github.com/f-thiele/cHNLdecay].